 These are the three "P's" of a solid evaluation.
 Are you covering all three areas effectively?

 Let's begin by looking at each area in detail and then look at the basic steps to creating an effective evaluation form.

-The overall purpose should be a tool to measure a teacher's growth, support their development not to judge performance or as a way to support "renewing a contract" becasue "evaluations are mandatory).
+The overall purpose should be a tool to measure a teacher's growth, support their development not to judge performance or to support "renewing a contract" because "evaluations are mandatory).

 There are generally four purposes for preschool evaluations: